User experience: History

 Early developments in user experience can be traced back to the Machine Age, which includes the 19th and early 20th centuries.
-Inspired by the machine age intellectual framework, a quest for improving assembly processes to increase production efficiency and output led to the development of major technological advancements, such as mass production of high-volume goods on moving assembly lines, high-speed printing presses, large hydroelectric power production plants, and radio technology, to name a few.
+Inspired by the machine age intellectual framework, the quest to improve assembly processes and increase production efficiency and output led to the development of major technological advancements, such as the mass production of high-volume goods on moving assembly lines, high-speed printing presses, large hydroelectric power plants, and radio technology, to name a few.

 Frederick Winslow Taylor and Henry Ford explored ways to make human labor more efficient and productive.
 Taylor's research into the efficiency of interactions between workers and their tools is the earliest example that resembles today's user experience fundamentals.

 The term user experience was brought to wider knowledge by Donald Norman in the mid-1990s.
 He never intended the term "user experience" to be applied only to the affective aspects of usage.
 A review of his earlier work suggests that the term "user experience" was used to signal a shift to include affective factors, along with the pre-requisite behavioral concerns, which had been traditionally considered in the field.
 Many usability practitioners continue to research and attend to affective factors associated with end-users, and have been doing so for years, long before the term "user experience" was introduced in the mid-1990s.
 In an interview in 2007, Norman discusses the widespread use of the term "user experience" and its imprecise meaning as a consequence thereof.

-Several developments affected the rise of interest in the user experience:
+Several developments contributed to the rise of interest in user experience: